remyla/damas-core/README.md

 # run server
 node .
 ```
+Then in a web browser, open `http://localhost:8090`.

-Read the [Installation](doc/1-Installation) for more details and to configure your server for your needs.
+Read the [Installation](docs/1-Installation) for more details and to configure your server for your needs.

 # Demo
 A public demo server is available at https://demo.damas.io